Use image views

 The metadata tray can be viewed in three sizes by clicking the expand button at the bottom of the tray.
 Clicking this button cycles through the three sizes.
 The middle size is the default.

-2. Optionally, click the copy button in the metadata tray to copy the image metadata to your clipboard.
+2. Optionally, click the copy button in the metadata tray to copy the image metadata to the clipboard.

 3. Click the Close button to close the current view.